Skip to main content

 ART 110.
 Introduction to the Visual Arts.
 3 Credits.

-Study and analysis of artistic methods and meaning in the visual arts.
-Films, original works, slides, discussions, demonstrations.
-Structure and meaning of visual art forms as revealed through the analysis of psychological applications of art media.
+Study of artistic methods and meaning in the visual arts through the analysis of art media and art historical contexts.
 F,S.

 ART 112.
 Two & Three Dimensional Design.
 3 Credits.